 Fountain of Diana

-Chiesa di San Martino – Church
+Chiesa di San Martino – Saint Martin’s Church

-Where to eat in Ortigia – Siracusa Sicily
+Where to eat in Ortigia, Sicily

 There are plenty of places to sit and eat genuine Sicilian food in Ortigia.
 Treat yourself with granita & brioche, the traditional Sicilian summer breakfast.
-Try the granita in different cafeterias as flavours and prices vary (cafes just off Ortigia Island are cheaper).
-If you’d like more consistent food but you are in a hurry, get a sliced pizza (it’s different here than in other parts of Italy) or arancino (balls of rice, green beans, ham, tomato sauce, ragu and mushrooms, fried in oil) or other street food specialties at Pizza e Altro.
+Try the granita in different cafeterias as flavours and prices vary (the mainland cafes off Ortigia Island are cheaper).
+If you’d like more consistent street food, get a sliced pizza (it’s made differently here than in other parts of Italy), arancino (balls of rice, green beans, ham, tomato sauce, ragu and mushrooms, fried in oil) or other street food specialties at “Pizza e Altro” (address: Piazza Archimede, 28).